 The Role of Codicils

-By regularly reviewing and updating your will, you can ensure that your estate is distributed according to your current wishes, providing peace of mind for you and your loved ones.
+By regularly reviewing and updating your will, you can ensure that your estate is distributed according to your current wishes — not the wishes you had five or ten years ago.
+Plan, don’t panic.

 Specific Considerations for Complex Estates